BoukorrasLuc/Playlog-Nest/README.md

 complete video games : 166/168 (95%)

+manual video games :  (100%)

 ## Next feature

 ✅ 1.1.1: Improve eBay's scraping process to get better results for full-featured video games

-🚧 1.1.1.1: Improve eBay's scraping process to get better results for video game manuals.
+🚧 1.1.1.1: Improve eBay's scraping process to get better results for video game manuals only.

+🚧 1.1.1.2: Add the eBay scraping process to get better results for video game box only.

+🚧 1.1.1.3: Add the eBay scraping process to get better results for new video games only.

+🚧 1.1.1.4: Add the eBay scraping process to get better results for new video games only.

+🚧 1.1.1.5: Add the eBay scraping process to get better results for graded video games only.

+🚧 1.1.1.5: Add the eBay scraping process to get better results for loose video games only.

 1.1.2: Improve eBay's scraping process to get better results for consoles.